Anastasia Romanovna: Early life and ancestry

-Anastasia was the second daughter of the boyar Roman Yurievich Zakharyin-Yuriev, who served as Okolnichy during the reign of Grand Prince Vasily III.
-The house of Zakharyin-Yuriev was a minor branch of a noble family that had already been at court, so it's possible that Ivan met Anastasia before the bride show, though no records of that exist.
-One of her uncles had been one of Ivan's guardians during the regency of his mother, Grand Princess Elena Glinskaya, who held all the real power.
+Anastasia was the daughter of the boyar Roman Yurievich Zakharyin-Koshkin, who served as Okolnichy during the reign of Grand Prince Vasily III.
+The House of Zakharyin-Yuriev was a minor branch of a Russian noble family that had already been at court.
+Ivan had met Anastasia before the bride show as her uncle had been one of Ivan's guardians.
 Anastasia's father was descended from the boyar Feodor "Koshka" ("Cat") Kobyla, fourth son of Andrei Kobyla.

-The origins of her mother, Uliana Ivanovna, are unknown.
+Her mother was Juliana Fedorovna Karpova, daughter of Russian Boyar, publicist and diplomat Fedor Ivanovich Karpov (d.
+1540), whose family descended from Princes Fominsky, scions of the Rostislavichi branch of the Rurik dynasty.

 Anastasia had at least three older siblings – Daniel, Nikita and Anna.
-Both girls spent most of their childhood and early youth with their mother and had the traditional upbringing of noblewomen of their rank.
-Roman Yurievich Zakharyin-Yuriev died on 16 February 1543.
+Both girls spent most of their childhood and early youth with their mother, and had the traditional upbringing of noblewomen of their rank.
+Roman Yurievich Zakharyin-Koshkin died on 16 February 1543.